-At precisely the same time each day (0000 and 2400 UTC), weather personnel across the planet release radiosondes to the sky.
+At precisely the same time each day (1200 and 2400 UTC), weather personnel across the planet release radiosondes to the sky.
 Through international agreement, the 400-to-406 MHz and 1675-to-1700 MHz bands of the electromagnetic spectrum are reserved exclusively for these tiny airborne weather stations to radio their findings back to Earth.
 The data are processed, correlated with data from other radiosondes, and used to create an instantaneous picture of weather conditions throughout the world.
 The data are used not only to understand current weather patterns but also as inputs for longer-range computer-based forecasting models.

 The numbers of radiosondes launched are staggering.
 Dabberdt and Shellhorn et al report that in 1999, more than 440,000 soundings (the proper name for a radiosonde voyage) were made from 992 stations outside the US.
 The US National Weather Service releases about 75,000 radiosondes each year, not including the radiosonde flights made from military research-and-development facilities and for other specialized scientific purposes.
 In total, more than half a million radiosondes are launched around the world every year.

 What happens to the radiosonde itself, and the balloon that carried it aloft?
 The ascent of the balloon, which is fabricated from latex or other flexible material, may take more than two hours.
 As it rises, the atmospheric pressure outside the balloon is reduced (air pressure at sea level is about 15 psi; at 100,000 feet it is 1/100th of that).
 The disparity of pressure inside and outside the balloon causes the balloon to expand as it rises until eventually it bursts.
 The empty balloon, with radiosonde attached, then falls back to earth, or to sea, usually under a small parachute.
 What do you do if you find a radiosonde?
 Some organizations ask anyone who finds them to return the devices for refurbishment and reuse.
 Others advise simply disposing of them (see “Disposal Notices” section).
-At the Radiosonde Museum of North America, we collect, preserve, and display them.
+At the Radiosonde Museum of North America, we collect, preserve, and display them

-It was clear that collecting data by balloon-borne radiosondes was cheaper and safer than the existing method of gathering upper-air data.
-Radiosondes—sometimes referred to by the press as “robot reporters” were soon being launched daily at U.S. Weather Bureau stations throughout the country.
+It was clear that collecting data by balloon-borne radiosondes was cheaper and more reliable than the previous methods of gathering upper-air data.
+Radiosondes—sometimes referred to by the press as “robot reporters”—were soon being launched daily at U.S. Weather Bureau stations throughout the country.

 Over the years radiosondes have become more accurate, smaller, and cheaper.
 Specialized models have spun off.
-These include the dropsonde, developed in the 1970s, which is launched from an aircraft, generally over a hurricane or other disturbance of interest, and transmits data as it descends under a parachute; and the ozonesonde, which measures the amount of ozone in the atmosphere.
+These include the dropsonde, which is launched from an aircraft, generally over a hurricane or other disturbance of interest, and transmits data as it descends under a parachute; and the ozonesonde, which measures the amount of ozone in the atmosphere.
 The basic principle of radiosonde operations—using a simple balloon to carry a small weather station into the sky and recording the signals that the device sends back—remains unchanged after more than 80 years.
 An excellent overview of the radiosonde and its history may be found in this document.

 Teachers: If you are a K-12 teacher planning a segment on meteorology, send me a note on your school letterhead or with a business card and I’ll send you a radiosonde and a package of background information.